-Access to Ueno Park and a lovin' spoonful of Tokyo street performers.
+Access to Ueno Park, lots of lovin' and Tokyo street performers.

 All types of art

 Because it’s right next to the Tokyo University of Fine Arts and Uguisudani Music Campus, the neighborhood houses all types of creatives whose disciplines are offered by these universities.
 Unsurprisingly, that’s given it the reputation as a hotspot for free entertainment.
 In the evening, grab a drink from the local konbini (convenience store) and try to catch some musicians and street performers.

 Also located here is the Japanese National Museum.
 This elegant building is home to a collection of Japanese artistic treasures including artwork and antiquities from Japan and several other Asian countries.

 The Ueno area is not without its underground.

 That might be why — on the north side of the station — things could get a little risqué if you decide to pop over to one of the many “love hotels.”
 And, yes, “love” in the name means the hotel is on the explicit side.
 That can range from the room simply including condoms on the nightstand to, well, more active amenities, depending on the hotel.